DPOR: Dynamic Partial Order Reduction

 Data structures

-The implementation is split across six Rust modules in crates/dpor/src/:
+The implementation is split across seven Rust modules in crates/dpor/src/:

 vv.rs — Vector clocks